 Expand your reading library.
 There are so many terrific writing guides out there, it’s hard to know where to start.
 Here are some of our favorite writing guides, but this list and this one are both great, too.
 Or browse Amazon’s bestselling list for writing guides.
 (Affiliate link)

 Look for new tools to help you.
 We’re very lucky in that there are so many resources out there to help us plan, write, revise, publish, and market.
 No matter what you need help with, you can find tools to help you.
-Here are the sites I recommend the most to writers – it’s a must-bookmark!
+Here are the sites I recommend the most to writers – a must-bookmark!

 If spring has you energized to try something new…